Copy of Copy of fall 23 deans list header

 Brent Brown

-He also started and directed the City of Dallas’ CityDesign Studio, an embedded creative practice within city government shaping billions of dollars of infrastructure, land use, and private development.
-Complementing this work, Brown led the Trinity Park Conservancy establishing a 100-year transformative vision while raising more than $100 million towards a new park on Dallas’ Trinity River.
-Brown continues to practice architecture, council civic leaders, and advocate for more equitable places through design.
+He also started and directed the Dallas CityDesign Studio, an embedded creative practice within city government, shaping billions of dollars of infrastructure, land use and private development.
+Complementing this work, Brown led the Trinity Park Conservancy in establishing a 100-year transformative vision while raising more than $100 million toward a new park on Dallas’ Trinity River.
+Brown continues practicing architecture, counseling civic leaders and advocating for more equitable places through design.

 Steve Fitzpatrick 78